Interviewing for Introverts

-In a world where extrovert qualities are extolled, and society rewards those who are gregarious, dominant and comfortable in the spotlight; how can those of a quieter, more reflective disposition make an impact in interview and secure their career advancement.
+January 15, 2025In a world where extroverts are kings; how can those of a quieter, more reflective nature make an impact in interview and secure their career advancement?

 About half to a third of us are introverts.
 Susan Cain, author of “Quiet”, talks about the rise in popularity of the extrovert personality type and how its dominance has fed into all parts of our society.